proshian/markdown-grabber/README.md

 ![markdowner_demo](https://github.com/user-attachments/assets/5c8e2eec-4b92-4fbc-936f-1296cb7daf45)

-## Evolution to the Perfect OCR

-This tool was born from my own workflow—I kept taking screenshots and manually converting them to markdown.
-After testing multiple solutions, I found the ideal balance:

-**Journey:**
-1. **Qwen VLM** - Initial attempt, but accuracy wasn't satisfactory
-2. **DeepSeek-OCR** - Excellent accuracy, but too slow and resource-intensive
-3. **HunyuanOCR** - The sweet spot: fast, accurate, and efficient (requires just 6Gb VRAM)

-Now the app works flawlessly, and I don't need to leave my workspace
+## Seamless Workflow

+I was tired of being pulled away from my workspace to convert screenshots.
+This tool is the solution: a simple hotkey (Ctrl+Alt+C) captures any screen area and copies the extracted markdown text directly to my clipboard.
+Now I can paste instantly and stay focused.

 ## 🚀 How It Works

 **Simple workflow:**
-1. **Capture** (`Ctrl + Alt + C`) - Select any screen area
-2. HunyuanOCR automatically extracts text as markdown
+- Press `Ctrl + Alt + C` → select a screen area (HunyuanOCR extracts the text in the background and it's copied to the clipboard)
-3. **Paste** (`Ctrl + V`) - Use the formatted text anywhere
+- Press `Ctrl + V` → paste the text

 **Ideal for:**
 - 📝 Extracting text from documentation and articles